 You can of course use your enclosed shower for storage, as I did in my first van.
 But what I found is that by the time I took everything out of the shower and put it back in, I could have gone into a recreation center or a campground shower facility and had a better shower.

 One other option that I’m seeing more of are van conversions with retractable or recessed shower pans and removable curtains.
 This allows you to set up a shower inside the van when you want, and stow it away when it’s not in use.
-For an example, here is the Halo Hidden Shower system in Storyteller Overland’s 4×4 Mode Adventure Van (disclosure: Storyteller Overland is one of our sponsors).
+For an example, here is the Halo Hidden Shower system in Storyteller Overland’s 4×4 Mode Adventure Van.

 If someone else is converting your van, it’s imperative that they have experience installing showers.
 Otherwise, you could end up as a guinea pig with a leaking shower and inadequate equipment.